|

 the permission of the owners and come from various sources

-including the islands tourist boards.
+including tourist boards. |

 |